vertica/vertica-containers/Wasm-container/README.md

 - `clean`: remove the constructed files
 - `wasmer-hello`: compile a simple "hello, world" C program to Wasm
-- `run-hello`: execute the `wasmer-hello` program by specifying the dynamically-linked library path.
+- `run_hello`: execute the `wasmer-hello` program by specifying the dynamically-linked library path.
 - `sum.rs.wasm`: compile the Rust module `sum.rs` to a Wasm module that can be linked into a Vertica UDx.
 - `sum.c.wasm`: compile the C `sum.c` module to a Wasm module that can be linked into a Vertica UDx.
 - `udx_wasm.o`: compile the C++ wrapper for Wasm UDxes.